Career Growth and Strategy Skills Development and Lifelong Learning

 In the early stages of a career, your "hard skills" get you noticed.
 However, as you move up the ladder, your work is no longer about doing the tasks—it is about managing the people who do the tasks.

 If you remain in the "Old" state, you hit a ceiling where your technical brilliance is overshadowed by your inability to lead.
-By adopting the "New" state, you unlock the ability to influence others, navigate office politics with integrity, and build a high-performing culture that lasts.
+The shift into the "New" state unlocks the ability to influence others, handle office politics with integrity, and build a high-performing culture that lasts.
+Pairing this shift with stronger strategic thinking skills accelerates the transition from individual contributor to leader.

 Shadow Sides of the EQ-First Approach